imagej/imagej.github.io/_pages/Image_Intensity_Processing.md

 <table>
 <tbody>
 <tr class="odd">
-<td><p>You can have more control over brightness and contrast adjustments with the {% include bc content='Process | Enhance contrast'%} menu command.
+<td style="border:none;padding:0in;"><p> You can have more control over brightness and contrast adjustments with the {% include bc content='Process | Enhance contrast'%} menu command.
 With a stack, it analyzes the each slice’s histogram to make the adjustment.</p>
 <p>The <em>Equalize contrast</em> command applies a non-linear stretch of the histogram based on the square root of its intensity.</p></td>
 </tr>
 </tbody>